Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 ## Test Organization

-The Package Manager tests are organized by functionality rather than by file structure:
+The Marketplace tests are organized by functionality rather than by file structure:

 ### Consolidated Test Files